davidlacho/permitting-app/README.md

 - I wrote a tree structure because it naturally mirrors the decision-making process users follow when determining permit requirements.
 Each branch represents a decision path, leading to a final outcome based on a series of choices.
 This makes the tree structure intuitive both for developers working on the code and for users interacting with the final application.

 - I also wrote Jest tests in the backend for TDD to ensure that each endpoint could be tested in isolation.

-### 3 Hour Time Window

-I went over the three hour time allotted to this project.
-This additional time allowed me to thoroughly implement a robust tree structure that accurately reflects real-world decision-making processes in the permit application flow.
-It also enabled me to incorporate a comprehensive testing strategy that aligns with Test-Driven Development (TDD) practices, ensuring the reliability and maintainability of the codebase.
-I was commited to quality submission and I wanted to ensure that the application’s architecture is scalable and facilitates future enhancements and the integration of new features without significant refactoring.